Jekberg/CS3800-Coursework/README.md

 - Hive 2.1.1
 - Python 3.6

+## Before Using the Applcation
+Before the application is used, the first action to be taken is to navigate into the directory of the project  by running ```cd CS3800-Coursework``` in the parent directory.
+This is because the root directory of the application is used for finding the appropriate subfolders.
+Also ensure that *HIVE_HOME* is an  environmental variable set to point tot the root hive directory.

 ## Start The Application
 The application is started by starting HDFS and YARN using the command ```bash Start.sh``` in the CS3800-Coursework directory.
 Then the BX dataset can be loaded into the application by executing ```python3 Setup-BX.py```, which will create the database if it does not exist.